EPA says contaminated soil was covered to rebuild rail line - NewsBreak

 “It’s not a question of whether it’s going to be an issue, it will be an issue, the question is how bad of an issue is it gonna be, where is it gonna go, and how long is it gonna take to get there, and what’s gonna happen when it gets there,” Weatherington-Rice said.

-First News sent the following questions to the Ohio EPA, which is handing the cleanup:
+12 News affiliate First News sent the following questions to the Ohio EPA, which is handling the cleanup:

 - Are you able to confirm whether or not the contaminated soil was ever removed and by who?